Essential operating system applications:

 gksudo geany /etc/fstab #to edit fstab file

-Just remember this rule: sudo are for applications in terminal.
+Just remember this rule: sudo are for applications in the terminal.
 For Graphical ones, you need to use gksudo instead.

 3. Synaptic - GUI package manager